mykelalvis/FT/Traveller/Adventures/The Traveller Adventure/The Traveller Adventure.md

 a merchant ship intended to fill otherwise vacant trade channels for worlds which feel they need commerce.
 Its large cargo capacity makes it reasonably efficient, although its small jump drives restrict it to jump-1, and thus to worlds which lie within one parsec of each other.

 March class merchants are produced throughout the Spinward Marches, and have an excellent service record.
-Available from a variety of shipbuilders. the most notable producers in the Spinward Marches include General Shipyards, Ling Standard Products.
-GSbAG, and Clan Severn.
+Available from a variety of shipbuilders. the most notable producers in the [[Spinward Marches]] include General Shipyards, [[Ling Standard Products]]. [[GSbAG]], and [[Clan Severn]].

 ### Subsidized Merchant (type F-Ii)